gcla/termshark/docs/UserGuide.md

 ## Packet Hex View

 Termshark's bottom view shows the bytes that the packet comprises.
 Like Wireshark, they are displayed in a hexdump-like format.
-Hit the `t` key to switch from the hex bytes to the printable bytes and vice versa.
 As you move around the bytes, the middle (structure) view will update to show you where you are in the packet's structure.

 ## Reading from an Interface